Membership application form

 When paying using PayPal Payments Pro, the Pay online button with be replaced with two buttons: Pay with credit card, and PayPal Express checkout.

 In all cases, a new contact record is added to your database.
-Depending on your membership level settings, the application may have to be approved by administrator option and/or payment may have to received in full before the membership is activated.
+Depending on your membership level settings, the application may have to be approved by administrator option and/or payment may have to be received in full before the membership is activated.

 As well, a number of emails may be automatically sent to the applicant: